HarshadGholve/ACL-Digital/README.md

+Here’s the updated **README** with the Kaggle dataset link included:

+---

 # **SQL Code Generation using PyTorch** 🧠💻
 This project focuses on generating SQL queries from natural language inputs using a Transformer-based model built with **PyTorch**.
 The solution leverages **PostgreSQL** for database interaction and follows a structured approach to data processing, model training, and prediction.